Arelea/VpApp/README.md

 About myself:

-I am fond of programming, astronautics (I read and watch everything new from this industry), play computer games, ride a snowboard, I love traveling and everything new in general.
+I am fond of programming, astronautics (I read and watch everything new from this industry), play computer games, ride a snowboard, I like travelling and everything new in general.
 Have excellent knowledge of Russian language.